cloudflare/cloudflare-docs-engine/src/content/runtime-apis/fetch.md

 ---
 highlight: [8]
 ---
-addEventListener('fetch', (event) => {
+addEventListener("fetch", (event) => {
-  // NOTE: can't use fetch here, as we're not in an async scope yet event.respondWith(eventHandler(event))
+  // NOTE: can’t use fetch here, as we’re not in an async scope yet event.respondWith(eventHandler(event))
 })